IanMitchell/import-cost-atom/README.md

 ## Known Issues

 Due to `import-cost` requiring a native module, when you first use the plugin you'll have to rebuild.
 Not sure how to get around that one, sorry!

+## Develop

+To load a local develop branch, clone the repository and link via symlink in `~/.atom/packages`.